Pets and Disaster Preparedness

-The Humane Society of the United States — The Humane Society of the United States is the nation’s largest animal protection organization representing more than 9 million members and constituents.
+The Humane Society of the United States — Visit its disaster preparedness section here.
+The Humane Society of the United States is the nation’s largest animal protection organization representing more than 9 million members and constituents.
 The nonprofit organization is a mainstream voice for animals, with active programs in companion animals and equine protection, disaster preparedness and response, wildlife and habitat protection, animals in research and farm animal welfare.
-The HSUS protects all animals through education, investigation, litigation, legislation, advocacy, and field work.
+The HSUS protects all animals through education, investigation, litigation, legislation, advocacy, and fieldwork.
 The group is based in Washington and has numerous field representatives across the country.

 Red Cross – Pet Disaster Preparedness — This section covers tips for dogs and cats, including how to create a pet emergency kit, develop an emergency plan and help pets recover once it’s all over.
 There’s also a link to the Pet First Aid App and a Pet Safety Checklist.